-Opinion on the pension fund accounting statements
+Opinion on the pension fund financial statements

-I have audited the pension fund accounting statements for the year ended 31 March 2011 under the Audit Commission Act 1998.
-The pension fund accounting statements comprise the Fund Account, the Net Assets Statement and the related notes.
-These accounting statements have been prepared under the accounting policies set out in the Statement of Accounting Policies.
+I have audited the pension fund financial statements for the year ended 31 March 2012 under the Audit Commission Act 1998.
+The pension fund financial statements comprise the Fund Account, the Net Assets Statement and the related notes.
+The financial reporting framework that has been applied in their preparation is applicable law and the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2011/12.